Email Us

 AMR and AGV - Which One to Choose?

-After understanding these differences, now might be the time to choose between AGV and AMR.
+After learning about the AGV AMR robot, now might be the time to choose between AGV and AMR.
 To aid in your decision, here are some suggestions.

 If your business relies on traditional business models and has simple, infrequently changing operational workflows, AGV may still be a good choice as they get the job done and are relatively more economical in the market.
 However, if you are transitioning your business to a flexible one aimed at dynamically responding to demand changes, production line modifications, and complex new manufacturing environments, then AMR is the better choice due to its intelligent technology and flexible deployment.